-2022 KEY PERFORMANCE INDICATORS
+2023 KEY PERFORMANCE INDICATORS

-Objective 1 Insights - Knowledge Network & Strategic Understanding.

-- 1.A Formalise our knowledge network framework and invite 5 thought leaders to join.
-Complete by 1 July 2022. - 1.B Engage a research partner to review the literature underpinning our existing Collaboration Model and develop a learning module focused on collaborating to solve complex problems.
-Complete by 31 October 2022.

-Objective 2 Inspiration - Sharing Insights & Catalysing Conversations.

-- 2.A Formalise discussions about guest lectures and associated learning modules with partner universities and commercial conferences to inspire next generation scientists, technologists, entrepreneurs, investors, philanthropists and regulators.
-Complete by 16 December 2022. - 2.B Publicise our focus on bringing people together to solve complex problems through the media and Tier 1 partners like TED, WEF and HBR.
-Complete by 16 December 2022.

-Objective 3 Interconnections - Network Development & Facilitating Connections.

-- 3.A Consistently speak with our current network of scientists, technologists, entrepreneurs, investors, philanthropists and regulators to deepen relationships with them and add to our existing contacts.
-Complete by 16 December 2022. - 3.B Emerging from conversations within our network, facilitate introductions for scientists and technologists to people with business know how, regulatory expertise and capital.
-Complete by 16 December 2022.

-Objective 4 Fundraising - Digital Fundraising & Major Gifts.

-- 4.A Raise €87,000 in donations and fundraising from Run in the Dark.
-Complete by 16 December 2022. - 4.B Finalise our public positioning so that we can update our website and impact deck.
-Complete by 26 March 2022. - 4.C Identify and build relationships with 10 HNWIs, philanthropists, foundations and corporates to secure a minimum of 2 major gifts.
-Complete by 16 December 2022.

-Objective 5 Governance - Programme Management & Board Compliance

-- 5.A Manage the delivery of the 2022 Key Result Areas in line with our Strategic Objectives.
-Complete by 16 December 2022. - 5.B Continue with Board meetings, review of policies and progress CHY number application.
-Complete by 16 December 2022.
+Objective 2023 Key Performance Indicator 1.
+Insights Knowledge Network & Strategic Understanding Work with our knowledge network to deepen our understanding of how to create the conditions for collaboration.
+Complete by December 2023.
+Build on research insights gathered in 2020 and 2022 to develop learning materials focused on collaborating to solve complex problems for our stakeholder network.
+Complete by September 2023.
+2. Inspire Sharing Insights & Catalysing Conversations Formalise discussions about guest lectures and associated learning modules with 5 partner universities and commercial conferences to inspire 100,000 next generation scientists, technologists, entrepreneurs, investors, philanthropists and regulators.
+Complete by December 2023.
+Create and share our learning materials with key stakeholders to catalyse conversations and actively track impact.
+Complete by September 2023.
+Publicise our focus on bringing people together to solve complex problems by completing 1 digital and one traditional communications campaign.
+Complete by September 2023.
+3. Integrate Network Development & Facilitating Connections Consistently speak with our current network of scientists, technologists, entrepreneurs, investors, philanthropists and regulators to deepen relationships with them and add to our existing contacts.
+Complete by December 2023.
+Emerging from conversations within our network, facilitate introductions for scientists and technologists to people with business know how, regulatory expertise and capital.
+Complete by December 2023.
+4. Fundraising Digital Fundraising & Major Gifts Engage the team at Strive Management to raise €75,000 in donations and fundraising from Run in the Dark.
+Complete by November 2023.
+Progress conversations with 10 HNWIs, philanthropists, foundations and corporates to secure a minimum of 3 major gifts of €25,000 each.
+Complete by December 2023.
+5. Governance Programme Management & Board Compliance Manage the delivery of the 2023 KPIs in line with our Strategic Objectives.
+Complete by December 2023.
+Continue with Board meetings, review Board effectiveness &amp; succession planning as well as completing all legal, regulatory and gift reporting requirements.
+Complete by December 2023.
+Ensure employees and Trustees comply with operational policies and ensure high standards of governance are maintained in line with Charities Regulator requirements.
+Complete by December 2023.